react-native-webrtc/react-native-incall-manager/README.md

 **optional sound files on android** if you want to use bundled ringtone/ringback/busytone sound instead of system sound

+We use android support library v4 to check/request permissions.
+You should add `compile "com.android.support:support-v4:23.0.1"` in `$your_project/android/app/build.gradle` dependencies on android.

 put files in `android/app/src/main/res/raw` and rename file correspond to sound type: